koilkl/ISDN3000C_Lab05_template/readme.md

 (You can just use pip install -r requirements.txt for the requirements)

 ## File Introduction
-- getting_started.py: Generate the raw data
+- getting_started.py: Generate the raw data.
 - part1.py ,part2.py: Process the data and get information.
-- part3.py: Get the graph
+- part3.py: Get the graph.
 - final_challenge.ipynb: Find the faculty sensor.